NCI-Team/team-training/CCNA/Layer 3/ACL.md

     1. PC1 cannot ping or access any device in VLAN 20.
     2. PC2 can access HTTP on PC3, but cannot ping or use other protocols.
     3. All other traffic is unaffected.

-#### Bonus Tasks

-- Configure a time-based ACL to allow PC4 to access VLAN 10 only during business hours.
-- Enable logging for denied packets.